Canton Orthodontist Services

 When your treatment is complete, you will have the smile you’ve always dreamed of and the confidence to show it off!

 Orthodontic appliances are made of metal, ceramic, or plastic.
 They may be removable or they may be brackets bonded to the teeth.
 By placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to the proper position.

 Gone are the days when a metal band with a bracket was placed around each tooth.
 You can now choose from brackets that are clear or metallic, and in some cases, the color of your appliance.
 Wires are far less noticeable, and the latest materials are designed to move teeth faster with more comfort.
 Today, any age is a great age to wear braces!

 Before beginning your orthodontic care, your doctor will discuss all of your options and provide an estimate for how long your full treatment may take.
-Please contact our practice to schedule an appointment, and learn more about orthodontics and the treatments we provide.
+Please contact our practice to schedule an appointment at our Canton orthodontics office at (770) 479-9999 or make an appointment online.

 For more information on preparing your child for braces, the new American Association of Orthodontists (AAO) guide helps parents understand treatment.